Javadyakuza/TIP3-Docs/index.md

 The ERC20 sharding implementation (with an idea to simply shard its registry) has drawbacks mainly related to complicated and expansive management.
 TIP-3 is fully distributed and implies separate storage of each user’s balance.

 ## What's Inside

 In this onboarding, we will get acquainted with TVM based blockchains smart contracts.
 We take the [TIP-3](https://github.com/broxus/tip3) token and look at two ways to interact with the TIP-3 Token.

-We will use default Account and typescript.
+We will use default Account and TypeScript.
 And in the second case, we will write our custom smart contract which can handle the  the TIP-3 Token deployment.

 ::: tip

 TIP-3 standard describes basic principles of building smart token contracts.